how to get to barbuda

 All other village supplies including everything we buy in Antigua for our shops and homes comes to Barbuda on small privately owned cargo boats that make the return trip to Antigua, on various days, depending on the weather.
 Barbudans travel to shop in Antigua, or work with agents who drop off their goods to the boats as they are being loaded at Point Wharf or at Crabbes.
 We collect it from the boat when it arrives in Barbuda later in the week or our friendly, helpful truck drivers bring it to us: altogether an amazing local service that keeps Barbuda thriving, but at an additional cost that adds considerably to the cost of living here.

-Silver Seal is run by Fabian Jones on (268) 772-5028 or go to Point Wharf in Antigua and speak with Captain Baptiste.
+Silver Seal is run by Fabian Jones on (268) 772-5028 or go to Point Wharf in Antigua and speak with friendly and helpful Captain Baptiste.
 This freight usually loads on Wednesday morning in Antigua and arrives on Barbuda on Wednesday evening, then goes back to load Thursday and Friday, returning Friday evening or early on Saturday morning.